beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 Transfer/sec:      2.14MB
 ```

-All timeout i thik are because [Yada] have many interceptors (similar to middlewares in other framework) by default so its do more than others in this example.
+All timeout i think are because [Yada] have many interceptors (similar to middlewares in other framework) by default so its do more than others in this example.
 I do more tests with delays from 0 to 400ms.
-I presents only charts because are more redable but all data are available in [repo]
+I presents only charts because are more readable but all data are available in [repo]

 {% asset_img requests_per_sec.png Request per second %}

-During tests with bigers delay interceptors overload are less visable and around 400ms are not visable at all.
-But steal [catacumba] is beast if we care only about performance and [Aiohttp] with delays is as good as [catacumba].. big suprise!!
+During tests with bigger delay interceptors overload are less visible and around 400ms are not visible at all.
+But steal [catacumba] is beast if we care only about performance and [Aiohttp] with delays is as good as [catacumba].. big sunrise!!

 {% asset_img latency.png Latency %}

-If delay grows only [Catacumba], [Yada] and [Aiohttp] have aceptable latency.
+If delay grows only [Catacumba], [Yada] and [Aiohttp] have acceptably latency.

 {% asset_img all_errors.png All errors %}